plum-umd/cmsc330-public/projects/p7/README.md

 ### Shell Restriction

 The administrator shell must be restricted to the project directory and its contents.
 Accessing files and directories outside of this directory is forbidden (e.g. `cat /etc/passwd` is not permitted, but `cat ./controller.rb` is).
-You may assume the arguments to all commands will be filenames.
+You may assume the arguments to all commands will be filenames or directories.
 One should not be allowed to delete `data.db`, `controller.rb`, or `main.rb`.
 This keeps admins from shooting themselves in the foot or unintentionally destroying the web app.
 There are a number of methods in Ruby's [Dir](https://ruby-doc.org/core-2.2.0/Dir.html) and [File](https://ruby-doc.org/core-2.2.0/File.html) classes that may come in handy.

 **The web shell really has access to your filesystem**, so don't type anything into it that you wouldn't type into your normal terminal.
 We recommend you commit often with `git`.